softark/yii2-cropper-bs5/README.md

 | cropperOptions['width']  | int  | yes      |               |
 | cropperOptions['height'] | int  | yes      |               |

 The dimensions of the image to be saved as the result of cropping.
+Both width and height are required.

 | name                             | type   | required | default value     |
 |----------------------------------|--------|----------|-------------------|